All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reduced appetite Pain radiating to your back

-Symptoms improve over days/weeks Symptoms worsen or do not improve
+Symptoms improve over days/weeks Symptoms worsen or don't improve

 Can eat small amounts without severe pain Eating makes the pain significantly worse

-If you experience symptoms that fit the pancreatitis column, seek medical attention immediately.
-Do not wait for your next scheduled appointment.
+If you experience Mounjaro pancreatitis symptoms that fit the right column, seek medical attention immediately.
+Don't wait for your next scheduled appointment.
 Go to an emergency room or urgent care.

 Are You at Higher Risk?